Ladhood

 Ladhood is a British coming of age comedy series that premiered on BBC iPlayer on 24 November 2019.
 Written by, and starring, Liam Williams, the series details the experiences of his adolescence, and serves as a television adaptation of his BBC Radio 4 show of the same name.
 The series also stars Lily Frazer, Andrew Alexander, Oscar Kennedy, Shaun Thomas, Samuel Bottomley and Aqib Khan.
 On 15 August 2021, Ladhood's second series was released.
 On 22 July 2022, it was announced that the third series of Ladhood would be the last.

 Premise

-Ladhood begins with Liam Williams encountering relationship and behavioural issues as he questions what has shaped his personality.
+Set in the Yorkshire town of Garforth, Ladhood begins with Liam Williams encountering relationship and behavioural issues as he questions what has shaped his personality.
 The series then details the experiences of Liam and his school friends, Tom, Ralph and Adnan, while Liam overlooks and comments on events.

 Production

 In February 2019, it was announced that Williams' BBC Radio 4 show Ladhood was to be adapted into a television production.
 Williams expressed his gratitude to the BBC for the adaptation, thanking them for the "opportunity to consider the experiences of [his] youth and how they've shaped my adult personality".
 Of the commission, Chris Sussman, Head of Comedy at BBC Studios, stated: "We're thrilled to take Liam's brilliant series on a journey from radio to TV.
 He's a masterful storyteller, full of wit, warmth and compassion - which is surprising when you see what he was like as a teenage boy."

 Initially commissioned as a five-part series, the BBC ordered another episode, bringing the first series of Ladhood to six episodes.
 The series is set and filmed in Leeds, where Williams was born.
 In February 2020, it was announced that Ladhood had been renewed for a second series of six episodes.
 Filming for the second series commenced in April 2021.
 Due to the impact of the COVID-19 pandemic on television, cast members were kept in a "cohort", followed social distancing when possible, and were tested for COVID-19 regularly.

 In July 2022 a third series of Ladhood was confirmed.
 It was also announced that it would be the final series with Williams saying "It's been a bittersweet privilege to make this final full series of Ladhood with an unimprovable cast and crew and an excellent new director, Ruth Pickett.
 Thanks to everyone who's ever watched or contributed to the programme, not least producer Joe Nunnery for whose hard work and dedication I am almost inexpressibly grateful."